Berg0162/simcline/README.md

 .
 .
 ```
-In addition to the OLED display the Companion App can serve as an extra screen for road grade and cycling data.<br>
+In addition to the OLED display the Companion App can serve as an enhanced screen for road grade and cycling data.<br>
 Until the BLE connection is disconnected, manually or by quitting the App, both devices remain connected.<br>

 # Mechanical Construction of SIMCLINE<br>
-There is an elaborated <b>Instructable</b> available with all the nitty gritty of how to construct and compose the material components of the SIMCLINE.<br>
+There is an elaborated <b>Instructable</b> available with all the nitty gritty of how to buy or create, construct and install the various parts and components of the SIMCLINE.<br>
 See: <img src="https://www.instructables.com/assets/img/instructables-logo-v2.png" width="32" height="48" align="left" alt="Instructables"> [SIMCLINE Instructables](https://www.instructables.com)